tbensky/npct/README.md

 It'll pull and list all contacts you encountered.
 Nothing is saved or sent to any server.
 Be sure to cut and paste the enounters into a document on your computer (in Word perhaps?) if you want to save them.

-## The tracer tells me I was around someone who was sick
+## Now what?
+The tracer tells me I was around someone who was sick

 What if some of your contacts report that they were sick (and perhaps not wearing a mask)?
 Good question.